Awareness Through Movement - The Feldenkrais Method - WEEKLY CLASSES

 5 week block @ £40

-Half price for anyone who has already invested in a Yoga Block.
+For anyone who has already invested in a Yoga Block for this period, a Feldenkrais block costs £30

 *****I’m having problems with my online booking system so please either pay with cash or contact me so I can send you my bank details.
 Thanks so much.